 Graphically, Friday the 13th looks pretty primitive, especially on the Commodore 64, featuring a rather boring palette with huge stretches of grey for the ground, instead of green in the Amstrad CPC version.
 As much as, graphically, the Spectrum version does work around the system’s limitations, unfortunately it adds a slew of bugs, along with cutting away many of the initial screens.
 At least, in each version buildings have their own unique design, which is a nice touch.

 The original jumpscare

 A quick nod to the NES version: it goes well above and beyond the simple adventure design, presenting a pretty big map to explore on a 2D plane.
 The enemies list counts zombies, wolves and birds, along with Jason’s mom as a boss fight.
-It definitely aims for a different audience, since the original Friday the 13th offers the simple pleasure of making a 5 minute Cluedo-like match against the killer.
+It definitely aims for a different audience, since the original Friday the 13th only offers the simple pleasure of a 5 minute Cluedo-like match against the killer.
 Simpler and more primitive, yes, but perhaps, much more effective in scaring the players out of their seats.

 Since the game was plagued by several bugs, not only in the Spectrum incarnation (probably the worst out of them all), but also on the Commodore 64, for any fans of the original I would recommend checking out the sort of patched version, which also amps up the difficulty adding actual sanity effects: Sunday the 15th by Rodd and Todd Flanders.
 Time to diddley-die!